 Breathing exercises against stress

 You can compare it to a spam filter.
 The filter selects what is of interest to let through to other parts of the brain so that they may or may not enter our consciousness.

-What does your breathing say about your condition?
+What does your breathing say about your physical and emotional state?

+Breathing exercises against stress